Business Basics: Understanding Breach of Contract

 As in all lawsuits, the defendant—the party being sued—has a legal right to offer a reason why the alleged breach is not really a breach of contract or why the breach should be excused.
 In legal terms, this is called a defense.
 Common defenses against a breach of contract include:

 Fraud: This means "knowing misrepresentation of the truth or concealment of a material fact to induce another to act to his or her detriment."
-When a defendant presents this defense, he's saying that the contract isn't valid because the plaintiff failed to disclose something important or because he made a false statement about a material or important fact.
+When a defendant presents this defense, they're saying that the contract isn't valid because the plaintiff failed to disclose something important or because they made a false statement about a material or important fact.
 The defendant must establish that the fraud was deliberate.

 Duress: This occurs when one person compels another to sign a contract through physical force or other threats.
 This, too, can invalidate a contract because both parties did not sign of their own free will, which is a standard contractual prerequisite.